Srgjan Kerim: Political and diplomatic career

 Between 1976 and 1978 Kerim was a member of the Presidency of the Youth Federation of Yugoslavia and President of the Foreign Policy Committee.
 In 1986 he was appointed Minister of Foreign Economic Relations in the Government of the Socialist Republic of Macedonia and served in this position until 1989.

 Kerim also represented North Macedonia as Ambassador to Germany (1994-2000), to Switzerland and Liechtenstein (1995-2000).

 Kerim’s first duty related to multilateral diplomacy was as Advisor to the President of the Sixth Session of the United Nations Conference on Trade and Development (UNCTAD VI), held in 1983 in Belgrade.

 From 1988 to 1991, he served as Deputy Minister and Spokesman of the Federal Ministry of Foreign Affairs of the Federal Republic of Yugoslavia in charge of multilateral affairs (including participation in the UN, G-77 and Non-Aligned Movement activities).

-In 1990 he was part of the team responsible for preparation and participation at the first OSCE conference on economic cooperation, held in Bonn.
+In 1990, he was part of the team responsible for preparation and participation at the first OSCE conference on economic cooperation, held in Bonn.
 He also took part in the negotiations with EU (then EC) on the Association Agreement between Yugoslavia and EU (1989–91).

 During his mandate as Macedonian Ambassador to Germany, he also served as Special Envoy of Stability Pact for South Eastern Europe (1999-2000).

 From 2000 to 2001, Kerim was Minister of Foreign Affairs of North Macedonia.
 He then chaired the Southeastern European Cooperation Initiative (2000-2001).
 During this period North Macedonia signed the Stabilisation and Association Agreement with the EU.

 He then became Ambassador and Permanent Representative of North Macedonia to the United Nations (2001-2003).
 He then served as Vice-chairman both of the International Conference on Financing for Development (Monterrey, 2002) and of the World Summit on Sustainable Development (Johannesburg, 2002).
 In addition, he was a member of the group of facilitators to the President of the Fifty-sixth UN General Assembly, focusing on UN reform, and was a co-organizer of the Regional Forum on Dialogue Among Civilizations (Ohrid, 2003).

 Between 2008 and 2009, he was Special Envoy of the UN Secretary General on Climate Change.
 Since 2008, Kerim has been a member of the Council of Presidents of the United Nations General Assembly.

 President of the United Nations General Assembly

 From 2007 to 2008 Kerim was President of the 62nd Session of the United Nations General Assembly in New York.
 In his opening at the beginning of the 62nd Session, he outlined five priority issues:

 "I have identified: climate change; financing for development and achieving the Millennium Development Goals; countering terrorism; and the reform agenda – to renewing the management, effectiveness and coherence of this organisation."

-In July 2008, years ago, Kerim declared that it had been estimated:

-"that there would be between 50 million and 200 million environmental migrants by 2010."
+In July 2008, Kerim declared that it had been estimated that there would "be between 50 million and 200 million environmental migrants by 2010."